MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

     ![Download agent installer button on the Setup host infrastructure tab](./media/OPSetup_07_DownloadAgentInstaller.png)
 6. Verify that the zip file is unblocked.
 Right-click the file, and then select **Properties**.
 In the dialog box, select **Unblock**.
 7. Unzip the agent installer on one of the Service Fabric nodes of the **OrchestratorType** type.
 8. On the **Configure agent** tab, enter the configuration settings.
-Execute the following script on any machine with access to it- and the configuration file, to get a part of the values needed.
+Execute the following script on any machine with access to it and the configuration file, to get the needed values.

     ```powershell
     .\Get-AgentConfiguration.ps1 -ConfigurationFilePath .\ConfigTemplate.xml